Skip to main content

 In the natural course of any construction project, there are times when Change Orders or Extra Work Orders can increase or decrease the original contract; and in a logical fashion, those changes should be added to the bottom of the Estimate - after or below the line items that represent the original contract.
 You should not go back into the Estimate and just increase or decrease the dollar amount for line item X, as it throws off the entire history of the job.

-The line item descriptions and dollar amounts from your QuickBooks® Estimate ARE your line item descriptions and scheduled value on the AIA G703® Continuation Sheet.
+The line item descriptions and dollar amounts from your QuickBooks® Estimate ARE your line item descriptions and scheduled value on the AIA G703® Continuation Sheet - OR - on the CAPS Certificate and Application for Payment form .

 Each month when you are ready to do your billing, you will return to your QuickBooks® Estimate and create a Progress Invoice indicating the amounts you are billing for, using either percentages or actual dollar amounts of each line item.
 Once the Progress Invoice has been created, do not add line items other than a Subtotal and an item deducting retainage (if you choose to force QuickBooks® to track your retainage).

-The dollar amounts from the Progress Invoice update, not only your Accounts Receivable, but also become the amounts reported in the Work Complete this period on the AIA G703® Continuation Sheet.
+The dollar amounts from the Progress Invoice update, not only your Accounts Receivable, but also become the amounts reported in the Work Complete this period on the AIA G703® Continuation Sheet - OR - the CAPS Exhibit A - Schedule of Work.

 CAPS, through the use of the SDK, is only able to utilize the line item descriptions and dollar amounts from both the Estimate and the Progress Invoice, and completes all other mathematical calculations that are required on the AIA G703® Continuation Sheet.
 Unfortunately, CAPS cannot work off similar columns on the Progress Invoice because the SDK does not allow access to those columns, and you cannot even generate a report in QuickBooks® which shows the information on the Progress Invoice.